anime-dl/anime-downloader/docs/usage/installation.rst

 Automatic Windows install
 ~~~~~~~~~~~~~~~~~~~~~

-Add the following to a file named install.bat and then run it as administrator.
+Add the following to a file named install.bat and then run it as administrator;

 .. code::